MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 To pause the recording process temporarily, select **Pause**.
 To add a comment to the recorded actions, select **Add a comment**.

 ![Screenshot of the comment button.](./media/recording-flow/comment-button.png)

+### Replicate drag and drop steps

+The recorder supports steps related to dragging and dropping the mouse pointer.
+Therefore, the recorder can generate actions like the **Resize window** and **Move window**.
+However, the **Drag and drop UI element of a window** action isn't currently supported.

 ### Handle drop-down lists